-Important: All Tiger Client computers must run the same version of the software as the metadata controller computer.
+Important: Uninstall any other SAN management software from the computers, before proceeding with Tiger Client software installation.
+All Tiger Client computers must run the same version of the software as the metadata controller computer.

 To download and install the Tiger Client software (Mac OS X and Windows):